hoonzis/hoonzis.github.io/_posts/2016-10-07-charting-with-fable-and-nvd3.md

 ---
 If you are F# developer, chances are you have probably already heard of [Fable](http://fable.io/).
 Fable transpiles F# code into JavaScript, so you can run your F# in the browser.
 It will also generate map files, so that you can even debug F# in the browser and the generated JS is actually very readable so if something goes wrong you can still look to the "compiled" code.
 To sum it up, it's really a great project and I was amazed on how few modifications were necessary to my code to make it compile into JS.
 I am working on a small application to visualize some financial data and I figured out it would be great to use Fable for this.
 So I set myself to make Fable work with [NVD3](https://github.com/novus/nvd3) and draw some interesting charts with F#.

 [The web that I am creating](http://www.payoffcharts.com) is a small tool to visualize option prices and payoff charts and is currently built with Fable.
-All of it's code and all presented here is part of [Pricer](https://github.com/hoonzis/Pricer) repository on github.
+I have created a small repository for this tutorial: [https://github.com/hoonzis/FabledCharting](https://github.com/hoonzis/FabledCharting).
+To get started you should be able just to clone it and run the fable commands shown bellow.

 The aim of this tutorial will be just to generate some random data and show it in a scatter chart.
 But we want to do this with F# in the browser.
 So we want to get here:

 ![scatterExample](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/optionscharts/scatter-example.PNG)

-You can see it life here: [http://www.payoffcharts.com/chartingTest.html](http://www.payoffcharts.com/chartingTest.html).

 ### Installing Fable
 Fable is a compiler, so you might expect an executable.
 In this case it comes bundled as **npm** package, which you might want to install globally (since you might use it over multiple projects).
 Note that you will need NodeJs, but once you have it you can just type: